lukmaann/polynote/README.md

 7. **Improved Formatting**: Used consistent markdown formatting (e.g., tables, headers, code blocks) for readability.
 8. **Contact Section**: Added a contact section for clarity on how to reach out.

-This updated README is more comprehensive, user-friendly, and aligned with the project’s `package.json`.
-If you need further tweaks (e.g., adding a screenshot, specific feature details, or a demo link), let me know!